 Use a Tongue Scraper

 Studies of bad breath have shown that the highest density of sulphur-feeding bacteria is generally the tongue.
 Indeed, one study found that regular tongue scraping to remove residues resulted in a 75% decline in volatile sulphur compound (VSC) production, while brushing alone only led to a 45% reduction(6).

 In other words if you’re ignoring your tongue then you’re missing a major trick.
 Invest in a decent-quality tongue scraper and use it regularly to keep your breath under control.

-As an example, our Daily Oral Rinse doesn’t just mask unpleasant odours; instead its anti-bacterial properties actually help to eliminate the odour-causing agents, leading to long-term breath freshness.
+As an example, UltraDEX Daily Oral Rinse doesn’t just mask unpleasant odours; instead it actually eliminates the odour-causing compounds, leading to long-term breath freshness.

 Now we come to the other half of the battle; reducing the impact of AMS on your breath.
 While effective oral hygiene will help you counteract the immediate effects of eating garlic, such a process, while important, won’t necessarily help with the effects of AMS.
 Here we need to employ another set of tools.